HomeDing/homeding.github.io/webservices.md

 All services use a URL that starts using a `$` character.

 With some exceptions, these services are using the http GET schema so they can also be called using the address bar of the browser.
-Thi is handsome for test purpose.
+This is handsome for test purpose.

 ### /$sysinfo